 Starr shows us the power and love of the divine feminine.

 Starr also details her personal religious practices, including how she celebrates the Jewish day of rest, Shabbat.
 While the Christian Sabbath is observed on Sunday, Shabbat is observed from a few minutes before sunset on Friday until nightfall on Saturday.
-Starr tells us that the Shabbat is equated with the presence of the divine feminine here on Earth:
+Starr tells us that Shabbat invites, welcomes and embodies the presence of the divine feminine here on Earth:

 In the Jewish tradition, the holiest of holy days—holier than the High Holidays themselves is Shabbat, and she is female.
 Yes, the Sabbath itself is a feminine being.
 The Shekinah is the indwelling feminine presence of the Divine.
 She resides in exile during the rest of the week and on Shabbat she comes home.

-Starr believes that the key to making these rituals have meaning in your own life is repetition.
-In that way, they become a continuing reminder of who you are and your place in life.
+Starr believes that the key to making these rituals have meaning in our own lives is repetition.
+In that way, they become a continuing reminder of who we are.
 She instructs us to “enact this ritual again and again, week after week.
 We are endlessly forgetting and remembering.
 In fact, we could look at all spiritual practices, all rituals and ceremonies and creative arts, as bells designed to wake us from the slumber of our separateness.”

-Once you awake from this slumber, you will be better able to “engage in the very feminine values that have been missing from our religious and political institutions: the willingness to be present, to listen, and, most of all, to allow our hearts to be moved by the suffering of the world.”
-How can you apply this to your life?
-What action can you take?
+Once we awaken, we will be better able to “engage in the very feminine values that have been missing from our religious and political institutions: the willingness to be present, to listen, and, most of all, to allow our hearts to be moved by the suffering of the world.”